Listen to this article:

 If a yogi and a trapeze artist had a baby, it would probably be an aerial yogi.
 Aerial yoga is a form of antigravity yoga that uses a yoga swing or silk hammock to perform yoga poses while partially or fully levitating above the ground.

-This full body workout has some incredible science-backed benefits that has fitness aficionados and yoga lovers flocking to aerial yoga classes.
-You can even hang your own silks on tree branches or from the ceiling in your home so you can flow anywhere!
+This full-body workout has some incredible science-backed benefits that have fitness aficionados and yoga lovers flocking to aerial yoga classes.
+You can even hang your silks on tree branches or from the ceiling in your home so you can flow anywhere!

 Let’s dig into how you can maximize the benefits of aerial fitness.